10 Most Successful Football Captains Of All Time

 The Kaiser is regarded as one of the greatest defenders ever to step onto a pitch.
 He single-handedly created the sweeper position (known as anchoring midfielder today) as he stood in front of the back line, preventing opposition attacks and bringing the ball forward with at most skill.

-Under the captaincy of Beckenbauer came Bayern Munich’s first golden era with Gerd Muller in the front and Kaiser at the back.
-The Bavarians went on to life three Bundesliga titles and three consecutive European championships from 1974 to ’76, all under the leadership of the incomparable German.
+Under the captaincy of Franz Beckenbauer came Bayern Munich’s first golden era alongside Gerd Müller in the front and Kaiser at the back.
+The Bavarians went on to win three Bundesliga titles and three consecutive European championships from 1974 to ’76, all under the leadership of the incomparable German.

 That success came in the middle of a run of nine successive Scottish championship titles, still a record.
 Another one-club man, McNeill is justly remembered as one of the most influential players ever to pull in the white and green colours.